jvc56/WatchGCG/README.md

 python3 -m pip install watchfiles
 ```

-Going forward, these instructions will use the 'python' command, but use 'python3' if needed.

 Once the watchfiles module is installed, you can now run the watch_gcg.py script.
 The script needs 5 arguments:

 - The input GCG file to watch